 Phonics assessments take place formatively during every lesson and where a child has not met the objective for that lesson, they will be given extra support in the afternoon for this.
 Every term a phonics assessment takes place and the teacher records the sounds which each child has not yet learnt and this will form the basis for their planning for the week after each half term (a recap week).
 In year 1 children will practice the phonics screening in preparation for the statutory screening in June, in additional to the schools phonics assessment.

 Reading is taught explicitly during guided reading lessons, which occur daily in every class.
 Where appropriate, elements of reading should be taught in other lessons.
 Guided reading lessons should be held in silence, with the exception of the two groups working with teachers.
 In KS1 the class are split into 2 groups both adult led.
 One day is spent engaging with the text and the second day is a comprehension based activity.
 The children will have a learning objective for the guided reading group and will be asked questions on the text they have read.
 Children may be required to record their answers on whiteboards or in guided reading books.
-In KS2 we are currently using the Pixl reading approach for years 3-6 in whole class reading lessons.
-The class focus on one objective and rehearse those reading skills.
+In KS2 we use whole class guided reading lessons where the children share a book together and read with the teacher, independently or in pairs.
+The class focus on one objective and rehearse those reading and comprehension skills.

 Reading is assessed at the beginning of each term.
 All home reading journals are collected in at the start of a new term and the teacher will read with every child.
 A target and a comment about a child’s progress will also be written in their home reading journals, so parents can support at home with this process.
 We encourage our children to choose their own reading stimulus, but where a child is not choosing the correct level text, a reading box is kept in every KS2 with levelled but real life texts which the child can choose.